gfilicetti/gke-github-deployment/github-actions/README.md

 You can use the **CloudBuild CI** GitHub action to build and push containers to Artifact Registry, where they will later be used to deploy to a container runtime environment like GKE.

-The last step of Cloud Build will deploy latest image to Cloud Deploy, where a cloud adminstrator can manually promote to staging and production environments.
+The last step of Cloud Build will deploy latest image to Cloud Deploy, where a cloud administrator can manually promote to `staging` and `prod` environments.

 For more information on containers in this project, see the containers [README file](../containers/README.md).